Can you afford a long-distance bicycle tour?

 We get clothes and other items such as sunglasses at Goodwill second-hand shops, find them on the side of the road, or get them in giveaway boxes at Warms Showers places.
 Savings: around $150

 USA Budget Biking FAQs

 Isn’t it a pain to live like this, counting every nickel and dime?

 No, not really.
-Once you get used to paying attention to how you spend money and setting yourself certain guidelines or ‘rules’, it just comes naturally without thinking.
+Once you get used to paying attention to how you spend money and setting yourself certain guidelines or ‘rules,' cost cutting comes naturally without thinking.

 Is there anything you splurge on?

 Oh, yes, absolutely.
 I will not go without decent coffee and spend about $5 per week on a package of Seattle’s Best Extra Dark Roast for my Aeropress.
 I would probably enjoy popping into a coffee shop now and then but I hold back from doing that.
 We also regularly buy ‘treats’ at the supermarket.
 We look for ice cream that is on sale or baked goods that are 50% off.
 We ‘waste’ about $15 per week on non-essential food items.
 I don’t drink alcohol, so cutting out beer was never an issue.